Moya/Moya/docs/ReactiveSwift.md

 # ReactiveSwift

-Moya provides an optional `ReactiveSwiftMoyaProvider` subclass of `MoyaProvider` that does a few interesting things.
+Moya provides an optional `ReactiveSwift` implementation of `MoyaProvider` that does a few interesting things.
 Instead of calling the `request()` method and providing a callback closure to be executed when the request completes, we use `SignalProducer`s (`RACSignal`s are also available for those who need it).

-An `ReactiveSwiftMoyaProvider` can be created from a [`MoyaProvider`](Providers.md) and can be used as follows:
+A `ReactiveSwift`-based `MoyaProvider` can be created from a [`MoyaProvider`](Providers.md) and can be used as follows:

 ```swift